epics-base/exampleJava/src/rdbService/RDBSERVICE_README.txt

-This is the README file of the rdbService module. rdbService is a minimal EPICS V4 service which demonstrates the use of EPICS V4 RPC support in pvService for implementing a relational database service.
+This is the README file of the rdbService module. rdbService is a minimal EPICS V4 service which demonstrates the use of EPICS V4 RPC support in pvService for implementing a relational database service, and client that shows how users can trivially get data from a db like Oracle.

 Auth: Greg White, 13-Oct-2011 (greg@slac.stanford.edu) / gregory.white@psi.ch